Health

 1. A writer traces illnesses back to the womb, Dec.
 27, 2010, NYT.com

 Brief Intro:"The idea led to her acclaimed new book, “Origins: How the Nine Months Before Birth Shape the Rest of Our Lives” (Free Press).
-Divided into nine chapters that mirror the nine months of Ms. Paul’s own pregnancies, it explores the notion that heart disease, diabetes and perhaps other illnesses may have their origins during pregnancy."
+Divided into nine chapters that mirror the nine months of Ms. Paul’s own pregnancies, it explores the notion that heart disease, and perhaps other illnesses may have their origins during ."

 2. New drug strategy shows promise against HIV, Dec.
 22, 2010, Health Day